David Mack interview

 Despite the fact that the makers of the movie are working for Bad Robot, a company which is independent from CBS (who own Star Trek), there won’t be another step in the approval process.
 “To the best of my knowledge, the approvals process for these books remains the same as for all other Star Trek books: it has to pass muster with its editor and the licensing executive, currently John Van Citters, at CBS Television Consumer Products.
 No one affiliated with Bad Robot is currently involved in the tie-ins approval process, so far as I know.”

 After his excursion to the new timeline, David returns to the Prime universe in November with his contribution to the Typhon Pact miniseries, Zero Sum Game.
 Despite it being a long time until the novel hits the shelves, David gives us some insight into his plans for the novel.
-“To be honest, as of December 2, 2009, I haven’t even started writing it yet – though I plan to start any day now, I promise.
-What I can tell you about Zero Sum Game is that it will be a tense, action-packed science-fiction spy thriller that focuses on the Breen Confederacy, and that it will feature Captain Ezri Dax and her crew aboard the U.S.S.
+“To be honest, as of December 2 2009, I haven’t even started writing it yet – though I plan to start any day now, I promise.
+What I can tell you about Zero Sum Game is that it will be a tense, action-packed science-fiction spy thriller that focusses on the Breen Confederacy, and that it will feature Captain Ezri Dax and her crew aboard the U.S.S.
 Aventine, as seen in my Star Trek Destiny trilogy.

 “If I give you any details beyond that, Pocket Books has ninjas who will come to my house and kill me in my sleep,” he laughs.